 - It is necessary to make patients believe in healing and to convince them that the illness can be overcome.
 This can be achieved through eliminating the fear and the psychological tension it causes.

-Folk medicine puts these principles into practise through:
+Folk medicine puts these principles into practice through:

 Another group of procedures that have an effect similar to that of steam baths are sweat-inducing infusions.